-The listings include company name and headquarters location; parent company, if applicable; current and previous year’s rankings; most recent and previous year’s fiscal sales; percentage change; primary specialties; principal officer(s); as well as number of employees, manufacturing plants and total press units.
+The listings include company name and headquarters location; parent company; current and previous year's rankings; most recent and previous year's fiscal sales; percentage change; primary specialties; principal officer(s); and number of employees, manufacturing plants and total press units.

 Despite our repeated attempts, various privately held companies refused to divulge their annual printing sales figures.
-As a result, they were not included.
-And some firms that did participate, notably RR Donnelley, Valassis and Vertis Communications, would or could not break down their annual sales by the various print market specialties that we track.
+As a result, they were not included in the rankings.